 I.e. the shutdown expression must be relative to the internal Condor time attributes.

-#7 Updated by Marco Mambelli over 5 years ago
+#7 Updated by Marco Mambelli almost 6 years ago

 I changed the names of the variables in the expression and separated some parts to be more expressive and clear.